-Yes, if you comply with the following: Nat B junior licence holder – you need to have a Grade A ARDS instructor with you all the time at the track and on circuit and be using a relevant car, for example, Ginetta Junior; or Nat B licence holder or above – at 16 you can go out on your own but with no passengers unless they are an ARDS instructor.
+Yes, if you comply with the following: Nat B junior licence holder – you need to have a Grade A ARDS driver coach with you all the time at the track and on circuit and be using a relevant car, for example, Ginetta Junior; or Nat B licence holder or above – at 16 you can go out on your own but with no passengers unless they are an ARDS driver coach.

-You will also need to have a parent, guardian or instructor with you at registration to countersign your indemnity form irrespective of your grade of competition licence or if you hold a full road licence.
+You will also need to have a parent, guardian or driver coach with you at registration to countersign your indemnity form irrespective of your grade of competition licence or if you hold a full road licence.

 19. Is there fuel available at the track?

 Most circuits have fuel available however they are not always open all day and it can often be more expensive.

 20. Do I have to have a garage?

 Garages are available free of charge on a first come basis at all UK circuits, if you want us to reserve one specifically for you there is a charge of £50.
 Garages at overseas circuits are always charged for and can be as much as £120 per day although they will often accommodate four or five cars.

 21. Can I get photos from the day?

 We have professional photographers in attendance at all UK events.
 The photos will then be sent to you, free of charge after each event via email.
 At our Spa events pictures will be available to purchase from Frozenspeed (www.frozenspeed.com) on the day.